ARE TEMPTATIONS TREATS BAD FOR CATS? THE REAL TRUTH

 Well, meat by-products include the following and are often thought to be waste materials:

 - Undeveloped eggs

-The worse part is that some of these by-products are left outside non-refrigerated (and this is why humans can’t eat it, amongst other things), but they are still used to create pet food.
+The worse part is that some of these by-products are left outside non-refrigerated (which is why humans can’t eat them, amongst other things), but they are still used to create pet food.

-Pet food brands that use meat by-products, not only use ingredients that are not considered edible for people but make millions of dollars on this waste.
+Pet food brands that use meat by-products use ingredients not considered edible for people and make millions of dollars on this waste.

 When you see on the label the sentence generic by-product meat, it means that the source of the product can be derived from the following source:

 - Dead on arrival

 There is a lot to debate and discuss.
 But, for simplicity, we can say that it is best to avoid meat by-products from food and treats given to cats.
 It is hard to know what it is, where it comes from, and how it was handled.